 Taxi or cab drivers don’t expect to be tipped, but it is normal to leave the driver a small tip by rounding up your fare to an even number and letting them keep the change.

 It's common in Hong Kong establishments to find an attendant in the bathroom, especially in upscale restaurants.
 These attendants go above just handing you a towel, and some will even dry your hands or give you a spritz of aftershave or perfume before you go.
 Even if you turn down the personal hand-dry and perfume, it's customary to leave a few coins for the attendants as they are also responsible for keeping the bathroom clean.

 Beauty salons are one of the places where tips are generally expected in Hong Kong.
 How much you tip largely depends on the final price or the complexity of the service received.

 - Hairdressers will expect a tip of 10 percent up to $100 HKD.
 At hair salons in Hong Kong, it's common to see a tip jar where you can place your tip.

 - If you purchase a treatment at the spa, a tip won't be expected.
 However, if you would like to, you can round your bill up to the nearest even number or leave some change.

 If you are in Hong Kong for Chinese New Year, you might notice locals handing out red envelopes to each other everywhere you go.
-This is a part of the tradition of Lai See, in which these cash-filled envelopes are given out not just to family members, but also to security guards, receptionists, hairdressers, and anyone else who provides you a regular service throughout the year.
-This is a local tradition with many rules on how much to give based on age and marital status and in general, short-term tourists are not expected to participate
+This is a part of the tradition of Lai See, in which these cash-filled envelopes are given out not just to family members, but also to workers who provide you with regular service throughout the year, such as security guards, receptionists, and hairdressers.
+This is a local tradition with many rules on how much to give based on age and marital status, and in general, short-term tourists are not expected to participate